devOpifex/obfuscator/README.md

 ```
 $> obfuscator -h
 Usage of obfuscator:
 -header string
     Header to append to obfuscated code, e.g.: license
 -in string
     Directory of R files to obfuscate
 -key string
     Key to obfuscate
 -out string
-        Output name of file to write obfuscated code
+    Directory where to write the obfuscated files
+-protect string
+    Comma separated protected tokens, e.g.: foo,bar
 ```

 __Example usage__